Manhattan Project: Manhattan District

 The Chief of Engineers, Major General Eugene Reybold, selected Colonel James C. Marshall to head the Army's part of the project in June 1942.
-Marshall created a liaison office in Washington, D.C., but established his temporary headquarters on the 18th floor of 270 Broadway in New York, where he could draw on administrative support from the Corps of Engineers' North Atlantic Division.
+Marshall created a liaison office in Washington, D.C., but established his temporary headquarters at 270 Broadway in New York, where he could draw on administrative support from the Corps of Engineers' North Atlantic Division.
 It was close to the Manhattan office of Stone & Webster, the principal project contractor, and to Columbia University.
 He had permission to draw on his former command, the Syracuse District, for staff, and he started with Lieutenant Colonel Kenneth Nichols, who became his deputy.

-Because most of his task involved construction, Marshall worked in cooperation with the head of the Corps of Engineers Construction Division, Major General Thomas M. Robbins, and his deputy, Colonel Leslie Groves.
+Because most of his task involved construction, Marshall worked in cooperation with the head of the Corps of Engineers Construction Division, Major General Thomas M. Robins, and his deputy, Colonel Leslie Groves.
 Reybold, Somervell, and Styer decided to call the project "Development of Substitute Materials", but Groves felt that this would draw attention.
-Since engineer districts normally carried the name of the city where they were located, Marshall and Groves agreed to name the Army's component of the project the Manhattan District.
-This became official on 13 August when Reybold issued the order creating the new district.
+Since engineer districts normally carried the name of the city where they were located, Marshall and Groves agreed to name the Army's component the Manhattan District; Reybold officially created this district on 13 August.
 Informally, it was known as the Manhattan Engineer District, or MED.
 Unlike other districts, it had no geographic boundaries, and Marshall had the authority of a division engineer.
-Development of Substitute Materials remained as the official codename of the project as a whole, but was supplanted over time by "Manhattan".
+Development of Substitute Materials remained as the official codename of the project as a whole but was supplanted over time by "Manhattan".